wcaleb/rebel-constitution/csa-constitution.md

 against him; to have compulsory process for obtaining witnesses in his favor; and to have the assistance of counsel for his defense.

-(18) In suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved;
+(18).
+In suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved;
 and no fact so tried by a jury shall be otherwise reexamined in any court of the Confederacy, than according to the rules of common law.

-(19) Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.
+(19).
+Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.

-(20) Every law, or resolution having the force of law, shall relate to but one subject, and that shall be expressed in the title.
+(20).
+Every law, or resolution having the force of law, shall relate to but one subject, and that shall be expressed in the title.

+### Section 10

-Sec.
-10. (I) No State shall enter into any treaty, alliance, or confederation; grant letters of marque and reprisal; coin money; make anything but gold and silver coin a tender in payment of debts; pass any bill of attainder, or ex post facto law, or law impairing the obligation of contracts; or grant any title of nobility.
+(1).
+No state shall enter into any treaty, alliance, or confederation;
+grant letters of marque and reprisal; coin money;
+make anything but gold and silver coin a tender in payment of debts;
+pass any bill of attainder, or ex post facto law, or law impairing the obligation of contracts, or grant any title of nobility.

-(2) No State shall, without the consent of the Congress, lay any imposts or duties on imports or exports, except what may be absolutely necessary for executing its inspection laws; and the net produce of all duties and imposts, laid by any State on imports, or exports, shall be for the use of the Treasury of the Confederate States; and all such laws shall be subject to the revision and control of Congress.
+(2).
+No state shall, without the consent of the Congress, lay any imposts or duties on imports or exports, except what may be absolutely necessary for executing its inspection laws; and the net produce of all duties and imposts, laid by any State on imports, or exports, shall be for the use of the Treasury of the Confederate States; and all such laws shall be subject to the revision and control of Congress.

-(3) No State shall, without the consent of Congress, lay any duty on tonnage, except on seagoing vessels, for the improvement of its rivers and harbors navigated by the said vessels; but such duties shall not conflict with any treaties of the Confederate States with foreign
+(3).
+No state shall, without the consent of Congress, lay any duty on tonnage, except on seagoing vessels, for the improvement of its rivers and harbors navigated by the said vessels; but such duties shall not conflict with any treaties of the Confederate States with foreign